Top 10 tips to keep coloured hair healthy

 5. Heat protection is a must:

 Heating tools, if used frequently, damage hair even if it is not dyed or highlighted.
-If used often on colored hair, it would be hard to keep your colored hair healthy.
+If used often on coloured hair, it would be hard to keep your colored hair healthy.
 So, whenever you use heating tools on your hair, you must apply heat protectant spray so that your dye doesn’t fade and your hair also remains protected.

 6. Apply hair masks: